anaeim/hr-ai-agent/README.md

 ## Overview

-**AgentAI** is an intelligent HR Agent built to streamline and enhance the recruitment process.
+**AgentAI** is an intelligent HR Agent built to streamline and enhance workforce management and recruitment process.
 Designed specifically for modern HR departments struggling with high volumes of job applications, AgentAI leverages advanced AI models to **automatically parse resumes**, **evaluate candidate skills**, and **generate ranked shortlists**—making hiring **faster, fairer, and more accurate**.

-This Jupyter-based application integrates cutting-edge Vision-Language and Large Language Models to understand resume layouts, grade skill presence, generate structured skill summaries, and rerank top candidates.
+This LLM-based application integrates cutting-edge Vision-Language and Large Language Models to understand resume layouts, grade skill presence, evaluate expertise levels for each skill, generate structured skill summaries, and rerank top candidates.

 ---